RuneMeUp99/RuneMeUp99/README.md

 ## 💬 Join My Discord:

---
+[The [INS8NE N8TION]() discord server is a community where you can collaborate with gamers, coders, entrepreneurs, financialists, and regular people.

-I run the [INS8NE N8TION]() discord.
-It's a community where you can collaborate with gamers, coders, entrepreneurs, and regular people.
-My first goal is to get more members.
-The current member count is only 3.
-Feel free to join.
+###

-Here's how we all are in the discord so you can get a feel for the server:
+### Get a feel for the server:
 I'm a coder and entrepreneur with constant ideas, my buddy Nick is a designer and artist with dreams of a marketing degree, and my brother is a younger AVID gamer who plays golf and does school.

 ---